cherrytrees97/cutnrun-cutntag-pipeline/docs/macs2_comparison.md

 ```

 The intersection of the four MACS2 peak calls yielded 7967 peaks.
 The intersection of the four SEACR peak calls yielded 5619 peaks.
 The result of the comparison was that 5431 of the SEACR peaks were found in the MACS2 peak file.

+## 2023-11-03
+The above results are using a rather crude method of identifying overlapping peaks in multiple replicates.
+Another approach that I need to consider is the use of ChIP-R, which may provide better resolution and a statistical backbone for my peak calling.
+Therefore, I'll be working on learning about how it works.

 ## Other code currently not used
 ```